-Parks Reserve Forces Training Area Welcomes New Garrison Commander and Garrison Command Sergeant Major
+Parks Reserve Forces Training Area Welcomes New Garrison Commander and Garrison Command Sergeant major

-Lt.
-Col. Richard B. King, Parks Reserve Forces Training Area (PRFTA) Garrison Commander, addresses the audience for the first time as PRFTA Garrison Commander during his Change of Command Ceremony at PRFTA July 2, 2024.
-Parks Reserve Forces Training Area (PRFTA) conducted a Change of Command, Change of Responsibility Ceremony July 2, 2024.
-During the combined ceremony, Lt.
-Col. Richard B. King assumed command of PRFTA from Lt.
+Dublin, Calif. –Parks Reserve Forces Training Area (PRFTA) conducted a combined Change of Command and Change of Responsibility Ceremony, July 2, 2024.
+More than 200 members of the PRFTA community attended the event and many more tuned in to the Facebook Live broadcast to watch Lt.
+Col. Richard B. King assume command of PRFTA from Lt.
 Col. (P) Marisol A. Chalas and Command Sgt.
 Maj.
-Steven D. Lorey assumed the senior enlisted leadership position from Command Sgt.
+Steven D. Lorey assume the senior enlisted leadership position from Command Sgt.
 Maj.
 Eric J. Soto.

+Guest speaker for the event was Maj.
+Gen. Tracy L. Smith, Commanding General of the 63rd Readiness Division and PRFTA’s Senior Mission Commander.
+She applauded Chalas’ and Soto’s dedication, professionalism and commitment during their tours.

+“Together you faced challenges, celebrated victories, supported our employees, Soldiers and those who utilize Parks Reserve Forces Training Area,” said Smith who also congratulated Lt.
+Col. King and Command Sgt.
+Maj.
+Lorey on their new assignments.

 |Date Taken: